Python-Ninja-Hebi/wonder/README.md

 * explicit is better then implicit - wonder is only the frame for your game
 * Component based - more components, less classes
-* Inspired by Unity 3D
+* Inspired by Unity 3D - Similar names for object types and methods
 * Physics engine included